joshualeond/jduncstats.com/content/post/2019-11-02_golf-turing/index.md

 ````

 I'd like to add here that I'm using the `psample` method in `Turing.jl` to sample this model.
 If you have read through the documentation for `Turing.jl` you'll have seen the `sample` method used more often.
-The only difference here is that the `psample` method performs parallel sampling and thus gives us more than one chain.
-That last argument in the function call is the number of chains I'd like to run.
+The only difference here is that the `psample` method performs parallel sampling (using the [new](https://julialang.org/blog/2019/07/multithreading) multi-threaded functionality available in Julia version `1.3`) and thus gives us more than one chain.
+That last argument in the function call is the number of chains I'd like to use.
 You can read more about it in the [documentation](https://turing.ml/dev/docs/using-turing/guide#sampling-multiple-chains).

 Now we've sampled the joint probability distribution.
 Let's take a look at the results.
 I'll create a function to show the table of results as html using the `PrettyTables.jl` package.
 Looking at the summary statistics for the posterior distribution: